 ACA http://www.acacamps.org (Working toward accreditation this summer)

-To support the health and wellness of our community, SUMMER@GUS employs a registered nurse, supported by multiple first aid and CPR-trained staff.
+To support the health and wellness of our community, SUMMER@GUS hires a health manager that is supported by a licensed physician, physician’s assistant, or nurse practitioner.
+In addition to our health manger we train multiple health supervisors in allergy management, medication administration and are certified in first aid and CPR.
 In addition to Gordon College pool lifeguards, a certified lifeguard on the GUS staff will accompany our campers to the pool.
-Each bus will have a trained SUMMER@GUS bus monitor to accompany our campers on their bus route.
+Our van drivers are background checked including their driving records, and also trained as a health supervisor.